mingjia-wang/mingjia-wang/README.md

 I'm currently trying to learn fullstack web development and seeking opportunities to work in that field and expand my horizons.<br/>

 Check out some of my projects below!
+The fullstack Waymakers project —— comprised of waymakers-frontend and waymakers-backend — is a fullstack application I served as tech lead on, and I guided a team of 14 developers to create a voluunteer management app for Waymakers, a local nonprofit.

 <!-- spanish reading guitar chess music (taylor swift & classical) rubik's cubes writing journalism -->